 I wish this was a part of the article that I could tell you without a doubt whether Windows or Mac would be better for your company.
 But the truth is there is no one-size-fits-all solution.
 What’s best for your company might not be what’s best for the next person to read this.
 It all depends on your specific needs and what infrastructure you already have in place.

-While Windows tends to be more affordable and easier to manage, you’re likely going to have to spend more time managing it.
-However, Macs are typically considered more secure, but if it’s not going to integrate into your environment, then you could be wasting a whole bunch of time keeping it running.
+While Windows tends to be more affordable and easier to manage, you’ll likely have to spend more time managing it.
+However, Macs are typically considered more secure, but if they don’t integrate into your environment, you could be wasting a lot of time keeping them running.

 The best thing you can do is take a holistic view of your enterprise.
 Audit each department and see what their specific workflows require.
-Then, take those findings and compare them to each category.
-See which platform is really going to help your company and fit within your budget.
+Then, compare those findings to each category.
+See which platform will really help your company and fit within your budget.